Even today, hundreds of Icelanders worship the ancient Norse gods and goddesses. But who exactly were these deities?

 Realms: Loki was the god of mischief, Thor was the god of Thunder

-Family: Thor is the son of Odin, Loki fathered of Hel, Queen of the underworld
+Family: Thor is the son of Odin, Loki fathered Hel, Queen of the underworld

 Fun fact: Most of Loki’s family were giants but he became a Norse god.

-While Bragi is happy to hum tunes and watch Aegir conjure champagne for everybody, other gods are not so benevolent.
-Thor and Loki are likely to square off near the pool table, as the strongest god, Thor, is also the easiest to anger — especially when the giants make fun of him.
+While Bragi is happy to hum tunes and watch Aegir conjure champagne for everybody, other Norse gods and goddesses are not so benevolent.
+The god of thunder and Loki are likely to square off near the pool table, as the strongest god, Thor, is also the easiest to anger — especially when the giants make fun of him.

 Loki, whose father was a giant, is a masterful trickster who delights in fooling people and deities alike.
 This already isn’t a good combination, but just wait.
 It gets worse.

-The two are known companions, but things are quickly soured after Thor finds out that Loki killed one of his brothers — the god, Balder.
+The two are known companions, but things are quickly soured after Thor finds out that Loki‘s actions led to the death of Balder, one of his brothers.
 A trigger if there ever was one; especially when the red-headed Thor notices that Loki is back to shooting pool as if nothing had happened.

 Thor, the god of thunder, plucks out his hammer, Mjölnir.
 Loki sees what’s happening and knows, wisely, that nobody can beat the strength of the magical tool.
 So he bides his time and waits, and when Thor throws the hammer Loki — seconds before impact — changes his looks into Thor’s wife, Sif, making it look like he had killed his true love.